NAME

 RPL_BANLIST and RPL_ENDOFBANS

-These messages will be collected up, per channel, and formed into a single synthesized event called bans
+These messages will be collected up, per channel, and formed into a single synthesized event called bans.

-, which will be an ARRAY ref containing the ban lines.
+Its hints hash will contain an extra key, bans, which will be an ARRAY ref containing the ban lines.
 Each line will be a HASH reference containing:

 - mask